alexfacehead/SudokuML/README.md

 * Grid search over whatever seach space you want for hyperparameters, so you don't have to decide =)

 # Usage
+Please setup your `env` file first and foremost, and rename it to `.env`

+`google_colab_path=/path/to/colab/optional
+local_path=/path/to/workspace/here
+print_debug=False
+debug_level=3`

+*IMPORTANT:* Please use debug_level=1 if you want your output printed, debug_level=2 if you want it written to `debug_output.txt` in your project directory, or debug_level=3 if you want it to run silently except for some initialization methods, keras progress and evaluation.

+When you're done filling in the options
 1. Install the required dependencies:

 `